The Agent You Choose to List Your Home Matters

 4. Not all Agents are the Same!
 I once heard from a seller who told me that it did not matter who their listing agent was because it would sell from the internet listing.
 STOP!!!
 It matters.
 That seller ended up withdrawing with their first agent and then I listed and sold it.
 If the agent you select is super aggressive, they may actually have a bad reputation with other agents.
 Some agents are so aggressive that they have burned bridges with past sales.
 A buyer's agent may not go out of their way to show your home with the super aggressive agent.

 5. Ask for a Marketing Plan.
 I bought my first investment property off of the internet in 1999.
-It is now 2018 and the internet is the only way to advertise to our technologically savvy buyers.
+It is now 2020 and the internet is the only way to advertise to our technologically savvy buyers.
 Look for an agent that advertises immediately on various social media platforms.
 An agent willing to hold open houses is nice, but not essential.
-Open houses are really an excuse for agents to get more buyer leads.
 One thing I like to do is to hold an Agent Open House.
 This is typically a lunch in your house for about 2 hours on a weekday.
 Agents from many offices are invited.
 Agents love to eat, and once they have been in a particular house, they are more likely to show it again.
 Also, be sure to choose an agent that utilizes a professional photographer to highlight your home's best features.
 If your agent says they "take good photos themselves", that is a "red flag" that indicates the agent is not willing to invest their own money to sell your home!
 Everyone looks at pictures, make them good.
 I like to have the photographer shoot the pictures before the house hits the MLS.
 When the listing hits the MLS, it is like a Grand Opening!
 Roll out the Red Carpet!

 6. Communication.
 Find an agent who will explain how they will be in touch with you about showings, buyer and agent feedback, general market conditions and internet showings.
 Typically communication comes via text, email and phone.